bahamas10/node-exec/README.md

 ```

 The example above will call `ls -lha` safely, by passing the arguments directly
 to exec(2) without using an shell expansion/ word splitting.

-It returns a callback
+It returns a `child_process.spawn` object, and callbacks with any stdout,
-with any stdout, stderr, and the exit status of the command.
-The above example will
+stderr, and the exit status of the command.
+The above example will throw an
-throw an error if any errors were produced, otherwise it will just print the output
+error if any errors were produced, otherwise it will just print the output
 (with a trailing newline) and exit with the exit code of `ls`.

 License